What is the Melting Point of Steel – An Ultimate Guide

 Melting point of mild steel

-Low carbon steel, also referred to as mild or plain carbon steel, has a melting point of between 2570 and 2700 degrees fahrenheit.
-It contains less carbon than the higher carbon steels which makes it easier to weld and shape, but it has lower tensile strength compared to the higher carbon steel.
+Low-carbon steel, also referred to as mild or plain carbon steel, has a melting point of between 2570 and 2700 degrees Fahrenheit.
+It contains less carbon than the higher carbon steels, which makes it easier to weld and shape, but it has lower tensile strength compared to the higher carbon steel.

 Melting Points of Low Carbon Steels (Mild Steel)